Board Leadership | Fetter Health Care Network

 Vice-Chair

-Ms. Quenga oversees all advocacy and programming for South Carolina statewide nonprofit organization, Palmetto Project, with particular focus on access to coverage and healthcare services for South Carolinians of any age, income, immigration status, gender identity and expression and disability.
+Ms. Quenga oversees all advocacy and programming for South Carolina statewide nonprofit organization, Palmetto Project, with particular focus on access to coverage and healthcare services for all South Carolinians.

 Shelli formerly directed a regional nonprofit focused on children with special healthcare needs and continues to serve as an advocate for educational, community and medical services for children with special healthcare needs and their families.
 She holds a master’s degree in counseling from Webster University and a bachelor’s degree from Vassar College.